wultra/powerauth-server/docs/PowerAuth-Server-0.21.0.md

 The main changes in PowerAuth protocol are following:
 - **ECIES scheme** is used for key agreement, encryption and message authentication.
-- Activations use **hash based counter** instead of numeric counter for replay protection.
+- Signatures use **hash based counter** instead of numeric counter for replay protection.

 The changes of cryptography are documented in details in the [powerauth-crypto](https://github.com/wultra/powerauth-crypto/docs) project.